Wage-Setting Constraints and Firm Responses to Demand Shocks: Details on Theoretical Model

-where $\Upsilon=\Phi f(L)/L$ is the average revenue product of labor, $\kappa\in(0,1)$ is the bargaining power of the local union, and we omit sub-indexes $j$ for simplicity.

-The solution $(W^*,L^*)$ is characterized by three possible regimes.
-First, unconstrained firms willingly choose a wage above $g(\cdot,\cdot)$.
-The FOC for the wage is given by \eqref{eq:firm_sol_uncons} and employment is given by the labor supply curve.
-Supply-constrained firms' solution is determined by the intersection of the two constraints, i.e., $W^*_S = \kappa \Phi f(L^*_S)/L^*_S + (1-\kappa)\W$ and $L^*_S=A \left(W^*_S\right)^\eta \aggW^{-\eta}$.
+The solution $(W^*,L^*)$ is characterized by three regimes, as illustrated in Appendix Figure \ref{fig:model_solutions_local_bargaining}.
+First, firms in the unconstrained regime set wages according to Equation \eqref{eq:firm_sol_uncons}, and employment is given by the labor supply curve.
+The solution for supply-constrained firms is again determined by the intersection of the two constraints, i.e., $W^*_S = \kappa \Phi f(L^*_S)/L^*_S + (1-\kappa)\W$ and $L^*_S=A \left(W^*_S\right)^\eta \aggW^{-\eta}$.
 Demand-constrained firms choose employment on the labor demand curve.
 Replacing the wage constraint into the profit function we find $\Pi = (1-\kappa)\left(\Phi f(L) - \W L\right)$, with FOC $\W = \Phi f'(L^*_D)$ and final wage $W^*_D = \kappa \Phi f(L^*_D)/L^*_D + (1-\kappa)\W$.
 Given our assumptions, employment is not distorted by the local union bargaining power $\kappa$. \footnote{This result follows from the functional form we imposed on $g(\cdot,\cdot)$. \citet{Holden1988}, for example, discusses a ``work-to-rule'' setting where the average product of labor is multiplied by a constant lower than 1, which results in distortions of employment levels for demand-constrained firms.}